9aia/thal/pm/OVERVIEW.md

 ## Description

-Thal is a chat-based, AI-powered English learning app that helps users practice English in a natural and interactive way.
-Inspired by messaging apps, Thal simulates real-life conversations, making language learning feel intuitive and engaging.
+Thal is an AI-powered English learning app inspired by messaging apps, designed to help users practice English through immersive, chat-based interactions with personalized characters.
+By simulating real-life conversations, Thal creates a dynamic and engaging environment for users to enhance their language skills.
+The app offers tailored experiences, allowing users to create custom characters for various contexts and receive real-time language assistance, including translations, corrections, and suggestions.
+With a focus on community involvement, users can share and discover characters created by others, enriching their learning experience.
+Thal’s intuitive interface is optimized for use across devices, making language learning accessible, engaging, and personalized for all levels of proficiency.

 ## Goals